Stefano-Bozzi/GymTracker-App/README.md

 ## License
 The code is released under the MIT License.
 The MIT License is a permissive software license from the Massachusetts Institute of Technology that places very few restrictions on reuse.
 For more details and the complete license text, see the [LICENSE.md](./LICENSE.md) file.

-This project uses packages required for proper functionality, already included and automatically installed via Flutter and Android Studio.
+This project uses packages required for proper functionality, many of which are already included and automatically installed via Flutter and Android Studio.
 Third-party licenses have been grouped in the [THIRD_PARTY_LICENSES.md](./THIRD_PARTY_LICENSES.md) file.

 ## Author